hahnrena/Echomail-final/README.md

 Survey Form

--Users can manually type their survey questions into their respective fields and review them before they can send it to their clients' emails
+-Users can manually type their survey questions -formFields is an import statement from a separate file that contains the respective fields the user can input for their survey title, subject, body, & recipients.

 <img width="773" alt="Screen Shot 2020-04-14 at 9 20 39 PM" src="https://user-images.githubusercontent.com/62117964/79288862-e1b23180-7e95-11ea-88df-3edcc59260e1.png">

+-Users can review them before they can send it to their clients'(recipients') emails

 <img width="816" alt="Screen Shot 2020-04-14 at 9 20 58 PM" src="https://user-images.githubusercontent.com/62117964/79288897-f55d9800-7e95-11ea-8809-bb20abf6f1f7.png">